salvillalon45/Library-theOdinProject/README.md

 [TheOdinProject: Javascript] - Project: Library

 # Summary
-Create a small library app that allows users to enter the books they have read.
-This is tracker for keeping books you have read!
+Create a small library app that allows users to enter the books they have read

 ### Implementation
-Used Object constructors to create new library instances and organize code Built with Firebase for data storage
+- Used Object constructors to create new library instances and organize code
+- Built with Firebase for data storage

 ### Demo
 <img alt="Library Demoe" src="./library.gif" width="600" />